anitaannamale/RNA-seq-Trimming-Tool/README.md

 ## Paired ends data

-`./Filtrage.py PE` takes two input fastq files and outputs a trimmed version of these files.
-It has all options given by Trimmomatic,  see above.
+`./Filtrage.py PE` takes two input fastq files and outputs a trimmed version of these files and a two files containing 'single reads' for each direction.
+'Single reads' are reads who passed the filter for one direction but not the other.
+This mode has also all options given by Trimmomatic, see above.

 ### Examples :